chameleon-system/chameleon-base/UPGRADE-6.3.md

 - MTTableditor

 .input-group-addon > .input-group-append
-- field types using the text length counter addon (varchar)
+- Field types using the text length counter addon (varchar)

 .navbar-default > .navbar-light
 - TCMSTableManager and the layout manager iframes